Beautiful nuthatch

-Although the species is found in most of the countries making up the mainland of Southeast Asia, it appears to be rare throughout its range, its population being highly localized where it is found.
+Although the species is found in most of the countries making up the mainland of Southeast Asia, it appears to be rare throughout its range, its population being highly local where it is found.
 The bird nests predominantly in montane forest at an altitudinal range from 950 m up to nearly 2,300 m, with some seasonal height adjustment, down to around 300 m in winter.
-Its apparent localization within its range makes rigorous estimates of its population difficult, but its habitat is threatened by deforestation and the species appears to be in decline.
+Its localised occurrence within its range makes rigorous estimates of its population difficult, but its habitat is threatened by deforestation and the species appears to be in decline.
 It has been classified as vulnerable by the International Union for Conservation of Nature.